python/mypy/docs/source/command_line.rst

 .. option:: --custom-typeshed-dir DIR

-    This flag specifies the directory where mypy looks for typeshed stubs, instead of the typeshed that ships with mypy.
+    This flag specifies the directory where mypy looks for standard library typeshed stubs, instead of the typeshed that ships with mypy.
 This is primarily intended to make it easier to test typeshed changes before submitting them upstream, but also allows you to use a forked version of typeshed.

+    Note that this doesn't affect third-party library stubs.

 .. _warn-incomplete-stub: